foundry-rs/starknet-foundry/design_documents/accessing_emitted_events.md

 `expect_event` cheatcode will define events which should be emitted in the next call.
 Other calls will not be affected.
 If provided events will not be emitted it will panic with a detailed message.

-`events` are the subsequence of all events emitted by the function, but you can also require function to return exactly those (and not more) events with the `expect_exact_events` cheatcode.
+`events` are the subset of all events emitted by the function, but you can also require function to return exactly those (and not more) events with the `expect_exact_events` cheatcode.

 ```cario